Egypt in World War II: German defeat

 Rommel's offensive was eventually stopped at the small railway halt of El Alamein, 150 miles from Cairo.
-In July 1942 Rommel lost the First Battle of El Alamein, largely due to the problem of an extended supply line which troubled both sides throughout the war in North Africa.
+In July 1942 Rommel lost the First Battle of El Alamein, largely due to the problem of an extended supply line which troubled both sides throughout the war in Egypt.
 The British were now very close to their supplies and had fresh troops on hand.
 In early September 1942 Rommel tried again to break through the British lines during the Battle of Alam el Halfa.
 He was decisively stopped by the newly arrived British commander, Lieutenant General Bernard Montgomery.

 With British forces from Malta interdicting his supplies at sea, and the massive distances they had to cover in the desert, Rommel could not hold the El Alamein position forever.
 Still, it took a large set piece battle from late October to early November 1942, the Second Battle of El Alamein, to defeat the Germans forcing them to retreat westwards towards Libya and Tunisia.

 Egyptian participation

-Although Egypt was part of the British Military Operations zone and British forces were stationed there, many Egyptian Army units also fought alongside them.
+Although Egypt remained formally neutral, its forces formed part of the British Military Operations Zone and some British forces were stationed there, many Egyptian Army units also fought alongside them.
 Some units like 9th, 10th, 11th and 12th Infantry Regiments, 16th and 12th Cavalry Regiments, 17th Horse Artillery Regiment, and 22nd King's Own Artillery Regiment.
 Some other units also fought but its names are unknown.
 Beside these units, the Anti-Aircraft Artillery Regiments all over Egypt played a vital role in destroying Luftwaffe attacks on Alexandria, Cairo, Suez, and Northern Delta.